-Do not install the adapter in your laptop computer before installing the software program from the CD.
+Do not install the adapter in your computer before installing the software program from the CD.

 The following installation was operated under Windows XP.
-(Procedures are similar for Windows 98 SE/Me and Windows 2000.)
+(Procedures are similar for Windows 98 SE/Me, Windows 2000, and Linux.)

-If you have installed the Pure Networking 802.11g Wireless Cardbus (PCMCIA) Adapter driver and utility before, please uninstall the old version first.
+If you have installed the Pure Networking 802.11g Wireless PCI Adapter driver and utility before, please uninstall the old version first.